 - 2022.
 All PHBA judges must be current members of PHBA. - A. Membership dues are considered delinquent if not received within thirty (30) days of expiration.
 A judge delinquent in the payment of dues within sixty (60) days will be assessed a \$50 fine.
-Judges membership dues not received within ninety (90) days will result in removal from the PHBA approved judges list. - B. There will be an annual judge's card renewal fee of \$25 due March 1 of the current year.
+Judges membership dues not received within ninety (90) days will result in removal from the PHBA approved judges list - B. There will be an annual judge's card renewal fee of \$25 due March 1 of the current year.
 Fees not received prior to May 1 will result in removal from the PHBA approved judges list until a reinstatement fee of \$100 has been received.
 Reinstatement fee must be paid within the calendar year. - 2023.
-Effective January 1, 1995, all PHBA judges are required to attend a PHBA approved judges seminar once every three (3) years.
-EXCEPTION: AQHA All Around and Level One judges: (does not include Specialty judges).
-These judges must submit copies of written documentation from AQHA indicating attendance at an AQHA seminar.
-It shall be the responsibility of an AQHA judge to submit that information to PHBA. - 2024.
-A PHBA Judge must complete, return by mail and pass a written test on PHBA Judging and Show rules once every two (2) years. - 2025.
+Effective January 1, 2024, all PHBA judges are required to attend a PHBA approved judges seminar once every five (5) years.
+During interim years they are required to enroll and participate in the Judging portion of HORSE IQ.
+EXCEPTION: AQHA All Around and Level One, APHA and ApHC judges: (does not include Specialty judges).
+These judges must submit copies of written documentation from AQHA, APHA and/or ApHC indicating attendance at an AQHA, APHA and/or ApHC seminar.
+It shall be the responsibility of an AQHA, APHA and/or ApHC judge to submit that information to PHBA. - 2024.
+A PHBA Judge must complete, return by mail and pass a written test on

+- PHBA Judging and Show rules once every two (2) years. - 2025.
 A person may judge no more than three (3) approved shows in one (1) state in two (2) consecutive years.
 EXCEPTION: Special events as outlined in Rule(s) 3046 A-D. - 2026.
 They also shall not judge the same show on the same weekend two (2) years in a row. - 2027.
-A person shall not judge the same state fair, stock show, World Championship Horse Show in two (2) consecutive years.

-2028.
-Judges must be physically fit.

-- A. A judge must be able to move about the arena without aid in order to perform their prescribed duties; - B. A person should not have to judge in a sitting position; - C. Judges who suffer permanent disability or infirmities, preventing them from performing their adjudicate duties efficiently, are expected to retire. - 2029.
+A person shall not judge the same state fair, stock show, World Championship Horse Show in two (2) consecutive years. - 2028.
+Judges must be physically fit. - A. A judge must be able to move about the arena without aid in order to perform their prescribed duties; - B. A person should not have to judge in a sitting position; - C. Judges who suffer permanent disability or infirmities, preventing them from performing their adjudicate duties efficiently, are expected to retire. - 2029.
 A judge must have normal vision, corrected by clear eyeglasses if necessary.